laravel/docs/eloquent.md

 <a name="comparing-models"></a>
 ## Comparing Models

-Sometimes you may need to determine if two models are the "same".
-The `is` method may be used to quickly verify two models have same primary key, table, and database connection:
+Sometimes you may need to determine if two models are the "same" The `is` method may be used to quickly verify two models have same primary key, table, and database connection:

     if ($post->is($anotherPost)) {
         //